How to Pick the Right JST Connector for PCB Harness

 5.2 Crimp vs. IDC

-- Crimp-Style Contacts: Deliver reliable performance using proper tooling; expect 1.0–3.0 A ratings depending on the series.
+• Crimp-Style Contacts: Achieve reliable performance with proper tooling, expecting ratings of 1.0–3.0 A, depending on the series.

 6. Environmental & Compliance

-- Temperature Range: Most series support –25 °C to +85 °C; some high-temp variants extend further.
+• Temperature Range: Most series support a temperature range of –25 °C to +85 °C; some high-temperature variants extend further.

 7. Selection Checklist

-Alex Wang is the Marketing Manager at Romtronic, holding a degree in International Business.
-With 7 years of sales experience in the electronic cable and harness industry, he oversees marketing efforts across North and South America.
-He deeply understands the industry and excels in market analysis, providing tailored advice to help clients better plan their purchasing and sales strategies.
+Alex Wang is the Marketing Manager at Romtronic, with a degree in International Business and over seven years of experience in the electronic cable and wire harness industry.
+He leads marketing efforts across North and South America, combining deep industry knowledge with strong sales experience.